 In business, the transaction may occur in two ways, i.e. cash or credit.
 For recording cash transaction, there are separate books or accounts are maintained by the business entities, which are cash book and cash account.
 Cash Book is a subsidiary book, which records all the cash related transactions, i.e. receipts or payments.
 In the same way, Cash Account is an account in which cash receipts and disbursements are entered.
 These two differ in the fact that cash book is a subsidiary book, while … [Read more...]

-Difference Between Cash Credit (CC) and Overdraft (OD)
+Difference Between Cash Credit and Overdraft

-Difference Between Savings Account and Current (Checking) Account
+Difference Between Current Account and Savings Account

 Difference Between Tax Invoice and Retail Invoice